SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment 2/Assignment_2_task.2.4.md

 - The SEE is chaning in a non-uniform manner (non-liner)
 - The lowest SSE is seen for instance 9 (global minimum), making it the best parameter

+### What can go wrong with regular gradient descent

+- We might end up in a series of similar values, thus getting stuck in a value that is not the global minimum
+- Learning rate can cause issues where we might start to shift between multiple minimum values and never reach the absolute minimum.
+Possibly overshoot and oscilate or get stuck in a flat region or converge too slowly
+- Noise and outliers may cause issues in convergence
+- there may be no guarantee that an absolute minimum is found